columbia/VIA/README.md

 ### 2.1 Prerequisites

+***NOTE: Since we only have one N1SDP for performance benchmarks, multiple reviewers may connect to the jump host but only one can do the evaluation at a time.
+If you are not able to open the ttyUSB(see instructions below), please wait the other reviwer finishing the evaluation.
+Sorry about the inconvenience.***

 #### 2.1.1 Connecting to the Jump Host

 The N1SDP is connected to a jump host with two Intel Xeon E5-2690 8 cores CPUs via a 1Gbps switch.
 You can use the jump host to access the N1SDP and